kaiser-chris/gate-mod/README.md

  - 1 new Pop
  - 1 new Good
  - 2 new Combat Unit Types
- - 1 new Diplomatic Play
  - 1 new Diplomatic Action
- - 270 new Localization Keys
+ - 273 new Localization Keys

 [//]: # (CONTENT-END)